HumanityReport.com

 Germ Theory & Sanitation[107]

-Clean water, sewage systems, and understanding disease transmission slashed infant mortality from ~40% to under 1%
+Clean water, sewage systems, and understanding disease transmission slashed child mortality (under-5) from ~50% in 1800 to under 4% globally today[107]

 Vaccines & Antibiotics[108]

-Smallpox killed 300M+ in the 20th century alone before eradication.
+Smallpox killed 300M+ in the 20th century alone before eradication in 1980[108].
 Penicillin made fatal infections survivable

 The Green Revolution[109]

 High-yield crops, synthetic fertilizers, mechanization.
-Global cereal production tripled on only 10% more land
+Global cereal production tripled on only ~10% more land between 1950 and 2000[109]

 Fossil Fuels

 Coal, oil, gas — 10,000x human muscle power.
-Every calorie of food now requires ~10 calories of fossil fuel[14]
+The industrialized US food system uses ~10 calories of fossil energy per food calorie delivered (production + processing + transport)[14]

 Demographic Transition Lag[110]